quenio/ATN/Types/README.md

 That means all instances of the sub-type are also instances of the super-type.
 In the example above, all instances of `RationalNumber` are also instances of `Number`.

 The super-type may have instances that are not instances of the sub-type.
-For example, not all instances of `Number` are instances of `RationalNumber`, as it is the case with the instances of `IrrationalNumber`.
+For example, not all instances of `Number` are instances of `RationalNumber`.
+That is also the case with the instances of `IrrationalNumber`.

 ## Type Alias